ginkgo-project/ginkgo/README.md

 ### Running examples

 Various examples are available for you to understand and play with Ginkgo within the `examples/` directory.
 They can be compiled by passing the `-DGINKGO_BUILD_EXAMPLES=ON` to the cmake command.
-Documentation for the examples is available within the `doc/` folder in each of the example directory and a commented code with explanations can found in the [online documentation](https://ginkgo-project.github.io/ginkgo-generated-documentation/doc/develop/Examples.html).
+Each of the examples have commented code with explanations and this can be found within the [online documentation](https://ginkgo-project.github.io/ginkgo-generated-documentation/doc/develop/Examples.html).

 ### Benchmarking